Jinsl-lab/scInt/README.md

 # scInt
 scInt: accurate integration of multiple heterogeneous single-cell RNA-seq data sets by learning contrastive biological variation

 scInt is a integration tool of exploring single-cell transcriptome in biological issues, especially in the comparison of single-cell samples from different biological conditions.
-If you have any suggestions or problems on this package, please contact Y. Zhou (yangz@stu.hit.edu.cn), or submit through this Github page directly.
+If you have any suggestions or problems on this package, please contact Y. Zhou (yangz@stu.hit.edu.cn), or submit through this GitHub page directly.

 ![Overview](https://github.com/Jinsl-lab/scInt/blob/main/tutorial/Overview.jpg)
 # Installation
-To run scInt R package, install from Github through ``devtools`` directly:
+To run scInt R package, install from GitHub through ``devtools`` directly:
 ```R
 install.packages('devtools')
 library(devtools)